Multirious/bevy_tween/README.md

 into Bevy's ECS and uses dependency injection, allowing you to exploits the already flexible ECS systems to tune and extends the animation process to your needs.

+This is a young plugin and APIs are to be fleshed out.
+Breaking changes are to be expected!

 ## Differences
 The main motivation for this tweening crate is that the previous existing tweening crates is not flexible enough and so the goal is to solve it.